SahilVilayatkar/Medoc/README.md

 ## Architecture Components and Flow:

 User Access: The user accesses the application via a domain (e.g., medochealth.in).<br>
-CloudFront: CloudFront serves static content from the S3 bucket.
+CloudFront: CloudFront serves static content from the S3 bucket.<br>
-S3 Bucket: Stores static assets like frontend files (HTML, CSS, JavaScript) and media.
+S3 Bucket: Stores static assets like frontend files (HTML, CSS, JavaScript) and media.<br>
-Application Load Balancer (ALB): Handles dynamic content and forwards requests to the EC2 instances.
+Application Load Balancer (ALB): Handles dynamic content and forwards requests to the EC2 instances.<br>
-EC2 Instances: Host the backend application logic and process API calls.
+EC2 Instances: Host the backend application logic and process API calls.<br>
-Maria DB: Acts as the database for backend operations.
+Maria DB: Acts as the database for backend operations.<br>

 **# Detail Components and Flow:**